 This recipe will teach you how to handle foods with different cook times!

 If you added the carrots and potatoes when you first add the roast, they’d be a mushy mess.
-Better to add them at the very end of the pressure cook time.
+Better to cook the roast until it's nearly done, release the pressure and add the carrots and potatoes, then do a short second pressure cook.
 The carrots and potatoes still take on the flavor of the roast, but they’ll be done to tender perfection.

 Finish your meal off with this creamy Instant Pot rice pudding recipe made right in your pressure cooker!